|

 remove clicks and narrowband noise such as hum using notch filters and

-though I haven't tried the latter.
+takes a lot of time.
 Even from the best "HQ" sources

 there can be problems so having more than one HQ source is an

-probably hundreds of vendors, I've heard the worst examples of very bad
+worst examples of very bad

 decisions at the digital stage such as encoding stereo at a mono bit